ASFHyP3/hyp3-cookiecutter/README.md

 3. In "Branches":
    * make sure the default branch is "develop"
    * Add a "Branch protection rule" for:
-     * master:
+     * main:
-       * set "Branch name pattern" to "master"
+       * set "Branch name pattern" to "main"
        * click "Require pull request review before merging"
        * click "Dismiss stale pull request approvals when new commits are pushed"
        * click "Require status checks to pass before merging"